 Level: 10, 11, 12 Credit: 1.0 Advanced Placement Statistics will introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 It will emphasize sound statistical thinking rather than routine procedures.
 There are four themes in the AP Statistics course: exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
 A graphing calculator with advanced statistics capabilities is required in this course.

-Upon the conclusion of this course, students are expected to take the AP exam.
+Upon the conclusion of this course, students are expected to take the AP exam (see page 90 for details).

 INTRODUCTION TO

 STATSTICS 1 Course # 03471